 As we walked back to camp, we watched the red sun setting just for us.

-The following day we took a morning walk, followed by a mokoro outing to a hippo pool.
+The following day we took an early morning walk, followed by a mokoro outing through narrow channels to a hippo pool.
 In the evening we had a final hike around the island.
 Still no sign of that baby lion or its mother.
 To our disappointment, we didn’t see wild dogs either.

 If you enjoyed our Don’t Kick a Lion Cub: A Mokoro Tour of the Okavango Delta tour review you may also like: